ElektraInitiative/libelektra/src/libs/highlevel/README.md

 First you have to add `elektra-highlevel`, `elektra-kdb` and `elektra-ease` to the linked libraries of your application.
 To be able to use it in your source file, just include the main header with `#include <elektra.h>` at the top of your file.

-The API contains one header that is not automatically included from `elektra.h`.
-You can use it with `#include <elektra/conversion.h>`.
-The header provides the functions Elektra uses to convert your configuration values to and from strings.
-In most cases, you won't need to use these functions directly, but they might still be useful sometimes (e.g. in combination with `elektraGetType` and `elektraGetRawString`).

 ## Quickstart

 The quickest way to get started is to adapt the following piece of code to your needs: